Unidata/IDV/release/certs.md

     -   Primary Bundle ID

-        Obtain the `primary-bundle-id` from `Integrated Data Viewer Installer.app/Contents/Info.plist` `CFBundleIdentifier` element.
+        Obtain the `primary-bundle-id` from `/Volumes/idv/Integrated\ Data\ Viewer\ Installer.app/Contents/Info.plist`, `CFBundleIdentifier` element.
 (I actually do not know if an accurate `primary-bundle-id` matters, but this is what I did and it worked.)

     -   app-specific Password

         Obtain an app-specific password at <https://appleid.apple.com/> (see under the security section).

--   Upload to Notarization Server
+-   Upload DMG to Notarization Server

     At this point, you are ready to upload the DMG to Apple for a notarization attempt.